Jagriti-Ranglani/alignment.github.io/README.md

-This is a practical on alinment
+This is a practical on alignment